 Appetizers to serve with your sangria

 Watermelon sangria is the perfect warm-weather cocktail.
-Serve it with crudites or a summery burrata platter, or appetizers of your choice like Spanish gambas al ajillo, tomato bruschetta, citrus avocado dip, or even whipped feta with a side of crispy pita chips.
+Serve it with crudites or a summery burrata platter.
+Or, appetizers like Spanish gambas al ajillo, tomato bruschetta, citrus avocado dip, tuna empanadas, or shrimp ceviche.
+Or, go for a creamy whipped feta with a side of crispy pita chips.

 Can you make watermelon sangria ahead of time?